celikkoseoglu/celikk-personal-website/src/blog/photosec.md

  hype and bought a Lumia 920.
 Worst part is, I made my best friend buy one as well.
 And I've learnt not to get hyped about a halo product again.
 I guess everything happens for a reason though.
 PhotoSec was very successful for what it was.

- After my best friend got a Lumia 920, he started complaining that there is are no apps to hide pictures.
-That wasn't his only complaint about it but it was one I could solve.
+ After my best friend got a Lumia 920, he started complaining that there are no apps to hide pictures.
+That wasn't his only complaint but it was one I could solve.
 One day, I went home and started prototyping about this idea.
 In a week, I managed to get something running.
 You could select a picture from your phone's gallery and the app copied it into its internal storage.
 It was great for Windows Phone standards, and believe me when I say this.
 The ecosystem was non-existent.
 Many social media apps were not available for Windows Phone.